dojo/framework/docs/en/stores/introduction.md

 #### `payload` type

 The process executor's `payload` is inferred from the `payload` type of the commands.
-If the payloads differ then it is necessary to explictly define the `payload` type.
+If the payloads differ then it is necessary to explicitly define the `payload` type.

 ```ts
 const createCommand = createCommandFactory<State>();